 Regulations pertaining to bioengineered animals are still developing and could change from their present state.
 In addition, new legislation could require new regulatory frameworks, changes in existing regulation, or re-evaluation of prior regulatory decisions.
 For example, despite the FDA's final determination that AquAdvantage Salmon may be sold without being labeled as a bioengineered product, a provision added to the 2016 Omnibus Appropriations Act required the FDA to issue final guidance for such labeling.
 The FDA was therefore obligated to maintain an Import Alert starting in January 2016 that prohibited import of AquAdvantage Salmon until such guidance was finalized or the provision was no longer effective.
 On March 8, 2019, several months after the USDA promulgated its final rule establishing a national standard for the labeling of bioengineered foods, including AquAdvantage Salmon, the FDA lifted the Import Alert.
+However, in September 2019, an appropriations bill was introduced in the Senate that would, if adopted into law, prohibit the introduction into interstate commerce of any food containing genetically engineered salmon until a consumer study of the efficacy of that national labeling standard for informing consumers of the genetically engineered content of salmon products was transmitted to Congress.

-Similarly, in July 2017, a bill was introduced in the United States Senate that could have, had it become law, required labeling unique to, as well as re-examination of the environmental assessments used by the FDA in its 2015 approval of the NADA for, AquAdvantage Salmon.
+Similarly, in July 2017, a bill was introduced in the United States Senate that could have, had it become law, required labeling unique to, as well as reexamination of the environmental assessments used by the FDA in its 2015 approval of the NADA for, AquAdvantage Salmon.
 While this bill was reintroduced in January 2019 without the requirement for re-examination of those environmental assessments, any such legislatively imposed review of a completed regulatory process could result in new restrictions on, or delays in, commercialization of our product in the United States.
 We could be subject to increasing or more onerous regulatory hurdles as we attempt to commercialize our product, which could require us to incur significant additional capital and operating expenditures and other costs in complying with these laws and regulations.
 Our regulatory burdens could also increase if AquAdvantage Salmon are found, or believed, to grow to a larger final size than conventional Atlantic salmon.